Frequently Asked Questions

 The platform is live, containing a number of marketplace cards, map visualizations and querying tools.
 New functionalities are steadily rolling out.

 At minimum, you will have access to either the HD vector bas map for the Region of Waterloo or a set of streetview imagery for six ares of interest.
-As part of the HD base map, building footprint, driveway, edge of curb, parking, road, road centerlines, road marking and bike lane vector layers are available for the cities of Kitchener, Waterloo and Cambridge. https://demo.ecopiatech.com/demo/030/001 Rich LiDAR data has been contributed by participants and a number of open source data sets have also been curated.
-Check out the Data Catalogue to see the latest data that you will have access to on the platform.
+As part of the HD base map, building footprint, driveway, edge of curb, parking, road, road centerlines, road marking and bike lane vector layers are available for the cities of Kitchener, Waterloo and Cambridge.

 Yes, a number of APIs are available, allowing users to obtain features in a target radius or using feature ID.
 Additional APIs for uploading, changing, and updating attributes are currently in development.
-These APIs allow users to query raw data for the parts of the Waterloo region that have currently been mapped.

 It is a combination of a mapping platform and data marketplace, where users can download, interact with, and upload geospatially enabled datasets.
 There are a number of analysis functionalities integrated within the platform that allows users to evaluate the data within the system and derive valuable insights.